Geberit: The beginnings

-The Second World War affected the company, but it soon recovered and in 1952 introduced the first all-plastic toilet tank made of polyethylene.
+The Second World War set back the company, but it soon recovered and, in 1952, introduced the first all-plastic toilet tank made of polyethylene.

 Expansion

 In 1953, Heinrich and Klaus Gebert inherited control of the company and named it Geberit.
 The company opened a distribution subsidiary and new branches in Europe, which, besides parts, also offered technical services.
 As Germany was considered a growth market, the first international subsidiary was opened there in 1955, in Pfullendorf, which was also going to be the site of the first factory outside Switzerland.
 Since then, a number of subsidiaries were created in European countries, including France (1959) and Austria (1965).
 The company moved from Rapperswil to a larger facility in Rapperswil-Jona and introduced a concealed tank system.